 The term “IALA-NET framework” encompasses all technical components of IALA-NET necessary to ensure its operation.

-Maritime data to be shared
+Maritime Data to be Shared

 IALA-NET aims to support as many data types as possible; initially IALA-NET supports the exchange of AIS data.
 It is the choice of the IALA-NET participant what types of maritime data will be shared through IALA-NET however as minimum AIS data shall be shared.

-Ownership of data
+Rights and responsibilities of the participants

 IALA-NET participants sharing their own data through IALA-NET keep their ownership of the said data.

-IALA-NET participants receiving data from others through IALA-NET have the right to use the data in accordance with the conditions set out in this document.
+IALA-NET participants receiving data from others through IALA-NET have the right to use the data in accordance with the conditions set out in this Letter.

-Each IALA-NET participant is responsible for ensuring that there is no breach of ownership or intellectual property rights in relation to the data they share through IALA-NET.
+Each IALA-NET participant is responsible for ensuring that there is no breach of its national laws or of ownership or intellectual property rights in relation to the data they share through IALA-NET.

 Data usage and redistribution